Nearsoft/jobs/readme.md

 If an opening has caught your eye feel free to contact us at [jobs@nearsoft.com](mailto:jobs@nearsoft.com) <!-- yaspeller ignore -->

+### QA Automation Engineer
+🍽

+* We build core services on the JVM using Java and Spring framework with front end developed in Angular 4 and Typescript .
+Web backends and simple middleware services are often made with Spring Boot API.
+* Data is stored in PostgreSQL and in MS SQL Server.
+We run a Mesos cluster for large-scale, distributed applications.

+## About You

+* You want to be part of a cross-functional team.
+You’re curious, passionate, and enjoy tackling hard problems.
+You love technology and enjoy finding better ways to do things.
+You want to share what you discover and feel energized when you can learn from people around you.
+When you build software, you consider how people will use it from all angles.
+You take pride in carefully honing your work until it feels reliable and effortless to use.
+* You’ve been a QA Automation Engineer for at least 3 years, have made significant contributions to projects you’ve been a part of, and want to engineer at a global scale.
+* 3 years of experience in automated testing of back end service and RESTful API.
+* 3 years of experience in automation framework like BDD(Cucumber, Python/Java) and
+Selenium.
+* Strong working knowledge in Java, Spring framework and JSON.
+* 3 years of working experience with SQL databases like PostgreSQL.
+* 2 years of working experience in Performance testing and its analysis of backend services and APIs.
+* Ability to break down use cases into test cases and manage test suite.
+* Working experience with Git and Jenkins/Teamcity is a plus.

 ## Senior Java Developer